exercism/v3/languages/elixir/exercises/concept/lists/.docs/hints.md

 ### 6. Define a function to determine if the list is exciting

-- You need to define a [named function][named-function] with 1 arguments.
+- You need to define a [named function][named-function] with 1 argument.
   - The first argument is a [list][list], a [list][list] of language [string-literals][string].
 - Your function should return a boolean value whether "Elixir" is a member of the list.